nrfconnect/sdk-nrf/samples/tfm/tfm_psa_template/README.rst

 ====================================

 Use firmware update to update the application and TF-M firmware.
-For the image to be updatable, the firmware image version :kconfig:option:`CONFIG_MCUBOOT_IMAGE_VERSION` has to be updated to a higher version.
+For the image to be updatable, the firmware image version :kconfig:option:`CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION` has to be updated to a higher version.
 See :ref:`ug_fw_update_image_versions_mcuboot_downgrade` for information on downgrade protection in MCUboot.

 To upload a new application image, build an application with an updated image version.